colurw/flight_sim_GNN/readme.md

 ## Adversarial Contest Mode

-Training_loop_adversarial.py works similarly to the elite version, except that two separate populations are trained simulateously, with each member of a new generation competing against the highest scoring member from the other population.
+Training_loop_adversarial.py works similarly to the elite version, except that two separate populations are trained simultaneously, with each member of a new generation competing against the highest scoring member from the other population.

 This delivers a significant reduction in the training time needed to converge upon a